 Students, faculty, and staff can make appointments to access physical materials in the Special Collections & Archives.
 There may be limitations to accessing certain materials or collections; however, library personnel can work with you in advance to identify limitations and seek alternatives.
 Materials will be quarantined after use.

 Library personnel will partner with teaching faculty to identify and digitize course reserve materials according to copyright guidelines.
-(Physical course reserves are unavailable this fall.)
+(Physical course reserves are unavailable this semester.)
 If materials cannot be digitized, library faculty will help determine if an alternative can be found through the library’s digital collections or if a digital version can be purchased.
 Digital course reserves will operate as usual.

 Teaching information literacy through faculty partnerships is a core library service and an integral part of the QEP.
 Library faculty are prepared to teach any delivery format, whether in a socially-distanced classroom, virtually through Zoom, or by developing a Canvas module.